 MetLife provides the Company certain services, which include, but are not limited to, treasury, financial planning and analysis, legal, human resources, tax planning, internal audit, financial reporting, and information technology.
 The Company is charged for these services through a transition services agreement and allocated to the legal entities and products within the Company.
 When specific identification to a particular legal entity and/or product is not practicable, an allocation methodology based on various performance measures or activity-based costing, such as sales, new policies/contracts issued, reserves, and in-force policy counts is used.
 The bases for such charges are modified and adjusted by management when necessary or appropriate to reflect fairly and equitably the actual incidence of cost incurred by the Company and/or affiliate.
 Management believes that the methods used to allocate expenses under these arrangements are reasonable.
-Expenses incurred with MetLife related to these arrangements, recorded in other expenses, were \$94 million and \$97 million for the three months ended March 31, 2018 and 2017, respectively.
+Expenses incurred with MetLife related to these arrangements, recorded in other expenses, were \$92 million and \$186 million for the three months and six months ended June 30, 2018, respectively, and \$98 million and \$195 million for the three months and six months ended June 30, 2017, respectively.

-12. Subsequent Event
+13. Subsequent Event